Subtask is a simple Trello alternative for tracking and visualizing projects

 “One reason for this is that most project management software isn’t built for users, it’s built for their managers,” Riggs said.
 “Their current tools are all about filling in lots of forms and pressing a button when the work is done so their manager gets a report.
 Subtask flips the focus and puts the person doing the work front and center.
 As we built Subtask, we kept talking to customers, which helped us focus on the features they needed and making them work the way they want them to.”

 So while there are plenty of collaborative project management tools on the market, Plectica hopes to curry favor with small to mid-sized companies, particularly where general non-technical users want to track projects.
-While Subtask brings fresh smarts to the table, it also lacks in other areas — it doesn’t yet have native mobile apps, though its web portal is mobile friendly.
+But while Subtask brings fresh smarts to the table, it is also lacking in other areas.
+For example, it doesn’t yet have native mobile apps, though its web portal is mobile friendly.
 Trello and Asana, arguably the most directly comparable tools, are also more extensible — Trello offers Power-Ups that allow users to add functionality from Trello and myriad third parties, and Asana offers something similar.

 Subtask does feature some integrations, including with Google Calendar, Slack, and email, but some users may find the options limited compared with the bigger players on the market.
 There is no option to integrate with GitHub, for example, which may be a deal-breaker for developer teams.
 And Subtask offers little in the way of analytics for now, beyond a daily activity log.